drogue-iot/drogue-cloud/CONTRIBUTING.md

     make build

-This builds the cargo based projects and the frontend.
-It does not build the images.
+This builds the cargo based projects, the frontend, and the container images.

 ## Testing